Kenya: 6-story building collapses in Nairobi | DW | 06.12.2019

 It was not immediately clear what caused the collapse, but building collapses are common in Nairobi, where housing is in high demand and regulations are not enforced.

-A recent survey conducted by Kenya's national construction authority found that more than half the city's buildings were unfit for habitation.
+A recent survey conducted by Kenya's National Construction Authority found that 58% of the city's buildings were unfit for habitation.

 kmm/rt (dpa/AP)